 Mitchell’s Lawn & Fiberfest

-The Children’s Fair is a free, separated area of the fair, with games, crafts, and activities geared towards younger fairgoers.
-In this area we accept craft vendors who provide activities for children.
+The Children’s Fair is a FREE separated area of the fair, with games, crafts, face painting and activities geared towards younger fairgoers.
+Nearby are vendors who run interactive crafts designed primarily for children: sand art, henna tattoos, and tye-dying, for example.
+These interactive vendors typically charge fees to patrons who participate in their crafts.

-We offer discounted Fair spaces for registered non-profit organizations who want to share information with or sell fundraising items to fairgoers.
+We offer discounted Fair spaces to registered non-profit organizations who want to share information with or sell fundraising items to fairgoers.

 We have a limited number of spaces available for local businesses that do not sell handmade crafts or food, but sell other types of items that are consistent with a country fair.